LibraStack/Match3-SDK/README.md

 ## :bookmark_tabs: Contributing

 You may contribute in several ways like creating new features, fixing bugs or improving documentation and examples.

-Find more information in *CONTRIBUTING.md*.
+### Discussions

+Use [discussions](https://github.com/ChebanovDD/Match3-SDK/discussions) to have conversations and post answers without opening issues.

+Discussions is a place to:
+* Share ideas
+* Ask questions
+* Engage with other community members

 ### Report a bug